 Prior to joining American University, Professor Gould was associate professor and director of the Center for Justice, Law and Society at George Mason.
 He has practiced law with the Washington, D.C. office of Mayer, Brown and Platt; helped to direct programming for the International Human Rights Law Institute; and worked on the national staffs of two presidential campaigns.

 Professor Gould is a fellow of the American Bar Foundation and is a former U.S. Supreme Court Fellow.
-He has served on multiple non-profit boards and is a trustee of the Law and Society Association.
+He has served on multiple non-profit boards and was a trustee of the Law and Society Association.
 In 2015, U.S. Chief Justice John Roberts appointed him as reporter for a committee of the federal courts evaluating the operation of the Criminal Justice Act.
 Professor Gould received the Administration of Justice Award from the U.S. Supreme Court Fellows Association in 2017.